 It is well-known that children learn from those who they spend time with and value.
 Therefore, spending up to 45 hours a week with your host children means that you are a huge role model in their lives.
 Your host children look up to you for guidance and reassurance and so it is important that you set a good example for them at all times.
 This being said, if your host children sense that you are not enjoying the time you spend together, they too will begin to feel negatively about the time you share.
 To be the best au pair you can be, it should not only be the children who are having fun—it should be you, too!
 You must love the activities you are doing.
 So here are a few tips to make your working hours as much fun as possible for both you and your host children …

 Everyone enjoys knowing what they are doing and when things are happening, so even if your host parents don’t give you a schedule to follow whilst you’re working, create one yourself.
 If your host children are of an age where they are able to follow schedules themselves, this will also help give them some ownership over their time and they will know what is expected of them at what time.
-Write in all the essential things first—specific activities and classes your host child has to attend, meal times and quiet times, etc. Also put time limits on all the fun things too—arts and crafts, playing outside, dress up, playdates.
+Write in all the essential things first — activities and events that are always part of the day, meal times and quiet times, etc. Also put time limits on all the fun things too—arts and crafts, playing outside, dress up.
 It is alright if these things run longer or shorter than initially planned but it’s beneficial for everyone to know that an activity isn’t going to be continuing indefinitely.

 Your host family had the choice of thousands of au pairs but they chose you.
 Why did they choose you?
 It was probably because you displayed qualities and interests during the matching process that they would like you to expose their children to.
 Therefore, you don’t always have to let your host children take the lead on what they want to do, but rather introduce them to your passions.
 Whether you love sports, socializing, baking, reading or anything else, ensure that you tailor the activity so that it is appropriate for your host children’s age(s) and do something you love.
 Maybe they will find a new hobby, too!